Ya Got Trouble

-"Ya Got Trouble" is a patter song by Meredith Willson from the 1957 Broadway musical The Music Man, and its 1962 filmed version.
-It is one of the most popular and recognizable songs in the musical.
+"Ya Got Trouble" is a patter song by Meredith Willson from the 1957 Broadway musical The Music Man and its subsequent film adaptations in 1962 and 2003.

+The song is performed by con man "Professor" Harold Hill, posing as a bandleader and traveling salesman as he attempts to scam a small town in Iowa.
+In order to create demand for his musical instruments, he creates a moral panic around a new pool table in the town's billiard hall and the slippery slope that, without proper supervision, would lead their children to corruption.

+Composition

 Willson considered eliminating a long piece of dialogue from his draft of The Music Man about the serious trouble facing River City parents.
 However, he realized it sounded like a lyric and transformed it into "Ya Got Trouble".

-Content

-A smooth-talking, yet corrupt, traveling salesman takes up the occupation of a musical-instrument dealer and tries to convince the citizens of River City, Iowa, to fund his idea for a boys' marching band by playing on their fears of youth corruption, represented by a new pocket pool table in the local billiard hall.
-The song is his slippery slope argument of what could happen should the citizens fail to recognize the danger and not follow his suggestion for a more wholesome activity.

 Title variations

 The song is sometimes listed as "(Ya Got) Trouble".
 The original Broadway cast album lists the song title as "Trouble", both on the record jacket and label.
 "You Got Trouble" is a common misspelling of the song title.